MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 The logical language obtained by combining the precedence relation with FO logic yields formulas whose corresponding languages form exactly the Star-Free (SF) class of languages \citep{McNaughtonPapert1971}.
 The name Star-Free comes from one of the first definitions of this class in terms of star-free regular expressions; that is languages describable with the base cases $a\in\Sigma$, $\emptyset$, and $\epsilon$ (the empty string), and operations union, intersection, concatenation, and complement with respect to $\Sigma^*$, but crucially the Kleene star operation is omitted.
 This celebrated result, along with other characterizations, is due to McNaughton and Papert \citep{McNaughtonPapert1971}.

-That the SF class properly contains the LTT class follows from the fact that the successor relation is FO definable from precedence, but not vice versa.\footnote{$s(x,y) := x < y \wedge \neg \exists z [ x < z < y]$.} A concrete example of a SF language that is neither LTT nor PT is the language obtained by concatenating all words which end with the symbol $a$ with all words that do not contain a $bc$ substring.
-Formally, with an alphabet $\Sigma=\{a, b, c, d\}$, this language can be expressed as $\Sigma^*\overline{C(bc)}$.
+That the SF class properly contains the LTT class follows from the fact that the successor relation is FO definable with precedence, but not vice versa.
+To define successor with precedence, consider the following: $s(x,y) := x < y \wedge \neg \exists z [ x < z < y]$. \citet{Thomas1997} provides a proof that precedence is not definable with successor.
+A concrete example of a SF language that is neither LTT nor PT is the language obtained by concatenating all words which end with the symbol $a$ with all words that do not contain a $bc$ substring.
+Formally, with an alphabet $\Sigma=\{a, b, c, d\}$, this language can be expressed as $\Sigma^* a\overline{C(bc)}$.

 When the precedence relation is combined with MSO logic, exactly the class of regular languages is obtained again.
 This is because precedence is MSO definable with successor and vice versa.
 The classes, SP, coSP, Star-Free, and Regular are shown in the rightmost column labeled ``precedence'' in Figure~\ref{fig:classes}.